 top of page

-By Yrenka Lolli-Sunderlin, Behavior Analyst Founder, The Yrenka Method™ | in collaboration with Sunderlin Behavioral Interventions The Gap That Keeps Caregivers Up at Night Every week, caregivers walk out of therapy or school meetings with determination in their eyes, and a notebook full of to-dos.
+By Yrenka Lolli-Sunderlin, Behavior Analyst Founder, The Yrenka Method™ | in collaboration with Sunderlin Behavioral Interventions Understanding the Challenge Every week, caregivers leave therapy or school meetings with determination in their eyes and a notebook full of to-dos.
 Then life happens.
 The dishes pile up.
 Someone catches a cold.
 That “home strategy” handout gets buried under soccer schedules and receipts.
 It’s not a lack of love or effort.
-It’s
+It’s the friction betwe

 Yrenka Lolli-Sunderlin

-Oct 282 min read
+Oct 28, 20253 min read

 📣 The ABA Gauntlet™ Pilot Has Officially Begun